 To Register to Vote, You Must:

-- Be a resident of the county for at least 30 days before the election if registering for the first time.
+• Be a resident of this state and the county, city or village for at least 10 days before the election;

-- Not be in jail for a felony conviction; and
+• Not be in prison for a felony conviction;

 How Do I Register?

-You can obtain a mail registration form by calling your County Board of Elections at (518) 565-4740, or by calling 1-800-FOR-VOTE.
-Registration forms are also available at most government offices, post offices, libraries, and on-line.
+To register online or to obtain a mail registration form visit the New York State Voter Registration website, or call Clinton County Board of Elections at (518) 565-4740, or by calling 1-800-FOR-VOTE.
+Registration forms are also available at most government offices, post offices, and libraries.
 You must complete the form and mail to your local County Board of Elections.
 You may also register in person at your County Board of Elections.
 Be sure to sign the application before mailing.

 You need to re-register to vote if: